-You can check out our 3 favorite driving apps in December 2025 in the table below.
+If you’re ready to hit the road, you can check out our three favorite driving apps in the table below.

-We rated these apps based on anecdotal reports from current drivers in 2025.
-When choosing the best apps for this month, we looked at the amount of work currently available, how easy they are to sign up for, and how much you can potentially make on these platforms (once you factor in the inevitable expenses you’ll incur with any driving-based side hustle).
+We rated these apps based on anecdotal reports from current drivers in 2026.
+When choosing the best apps for our list, we looked at the amount of work currently available, how easy they are to sign up for, and how much you can potentially make on these platforms (once you factor in the inevitable expenses you’ll incur with any driving-based side hustle).

-Gig App Category Earnings Shopping and delivery $20 per hour Rideshare $20–$30 per hour Rideshare $20–$30 per hour Shopping and delivery $20 per hour Shopping and delivery $18–$25 per hour Shopping and delivery $20 per hour Shopping and delivery $20 per hour Rideshare N/A Shopping and delivery $15–$20 per hour Shopping and delivery $20 per hour Shopping and delivery $7–$20 per delivery Moving N/A Moving $35–$50 per hour Moving N/A Moving $18–$42 per hour Shopping and delivery $15–$20 per hour Home services N/A Shopping and delivery $2.10+ per delivery
+Gig App Category Earnings Shopping and delivery $20 per hour Rideshare $20–$30 per hour Rideshare $20–$30 per hour Shopping and delivery $20 per hour Shopping and delivery $18–$25 per hour Shopping and delivery $20 per hour Shopping and delivery $20 per hour Rideshare N/A Shopping and delivery $15–$20 per hour Shopping and delivery $20 per hour Shopping and delivery $7–$20 per delivery Moving N/A Moving $35–$50 per hour Moving N/A Moving $18–$42 per hour Home services N/A Shopping and delivery $2.10+ per delivery

 Why you should consider a driving side hustle